avajs/eslint-plugin-ava/docs/rules/assertion-arguments.md

 test(t => {
 	t.is(value); // Not enough arguments
-	t.is(value, expected, message, extra); // Too many arguments });
+	t.is(value, expected, message, extra); // Too many arguments t.is(value, expected, false); // Assertion message is not a string });

 /* eslint ava/assertion-arguments: ["error", {"message": "always"}] */